Karate Scoreboard

 About Karate Scoreboard

 The TaekwondoKing’s Karate Scoreboard is a fast and easy way to track points during karate matches.
-Whether you’re hosting a tournament or training at the dojo, this tool keeps everything clear and fair.
-It’s designed for all levels—from beginners to pros.
+Whether you’re hosting a karate tournament, refereeing a bout under World Karate Federation (WKF) rules, or training at the dojo, this tool keeps everything clear and fair.
+It’s designed for all levels—from beginners in karate-do to professional kumite athletes competing in the Olympic Games.

 What Is a Karate Scoreboard?

-TaekwondoKing’s Karate Scoreboard is a digital tool used to display scores in karate competitions.
+The TaekwondoKing’s Karate Scoreboard is a digital sports scoring tool used to display scores in karate competitions.
 It helps referees, coaches, and spectators follow the match in real time.
-You can see points, penalties, and match time all in one place.
+You can see points, penalties (Hansoku, Shikkaku, Keikoku), and match time all in one place.

 Why Use a Karate Scoreboard?

-Karate is fast.
-Mistakes in scoring can happen easily.
-That’s why using TaekwondoKing’s karate scoring system is so important.
+Karate kumite is fast, and mistakes in scoring can happen easily.
+That’s why using the TaekwondoKing’s karate scoring system is so important.
 It helps you:

 How Do I Use the Karate Scoreboard Tool?

-It’s simple and works right in your browser.
-No app needed.
+It’s simple and works directly in your browser—no app required.
 Just follow these steps:

 • Open the Karate Scoreboard tool.